 How Utility Data Becomes GIS Layers

-Utility data becomes useful when it’s structured, repeatable, and tied to a coordinate system.
+Utility data becomes useful when it is structured, repeatable, and tied to a coordinate system.
 Turning field observations into GIS layers helps municipalities, engineers, and asset managers make better decisions over time.
+Without that structure, data stays trapped in notebooks, PDFs, and individual memory, none of which scale.

 Field Capture